NAT/PAT, VIP/FHRP, and Subinterfaces

 Test Your KnowledgeFill in the Blank

-In a router-on-a-stick design, subinterfaces usually use the _____ tagging standard to identify VLAN traffic.
+In a router-on-a-stick design, subinterfaces use the _____ standard to tag and identify each VLAN's traffic on the trunk.

 Type your answer below